ned-kelly/docker-multicontainer-libretime/README.md

 # Clone down sources
 git clone https://github.com/ned-kelly/docker-multicontainer-libretime.git

-### MAKE YOUR CONFIGURATION CHANGES REQUIRED ###
+### MAKE YOUR CONFIGURATION CHANGES IF REQUIRED ###
 vi docker-multicontainer-libretime/docker-compose.yml
 vi docker-multicontainer-libretime/config/icecast.xml

+# Then, create the shared docker network
+docker network create libretime

 # Stand up the container
 docker-compose up -d --build

 ```
 **NOTE**:
 When running for the first time, the libretime-core container will run some 'boostrap' scripts.
-This will take 30-60 seconds (after standing up the containers) BEFORE you will be able to fully access libretime.
+This will take 15-30 seconds (after standing up the containers) BEFORE you will be able to fully access libretime.

 You can monitor the progress of the bootstrap process by running: `docker logs -f libretime-core`.